dosu0/assembly/README.md

    2. On Linux install gcc
       1. Debian based systems: `sudo apt-get install gcc`

-4. Finally, to assemble and link the programs, run `make`
+4. Finally, to assemble and link the programs, run `./build.sh` which just invokes the Makefile

 Now in the `bin` directory, you should see various programs (depending on your machine's architecture).

 ## Resources
 The resources and tutorials I used to learn assembly.
+Theres so much

 [Nasm Documentation](https://www.nasm.us/xdoc/2.15.05/html/nasmdoc0.html)